How can I teach writing well?

 Sound knowledge of our children

 We need to know exactly what our children know and can do and what is needed to move them on.
-This way we can build confidence, skills and understanding, which motivates children to make progress.
+In this way we can build confidence, skills and understanding, which motivates children to make progress.

 Leave a comment